f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

     2023-03-07T20:19:05.683733-05:00 appliance-1 l2-agent[11]: priority="Debug" version=1.0 msgid=0x208000000000005 msg="" text="IfOperCallpointHdlr::get_object_reply 1.0".

 **Lacpd** -  Link Aggregation Control Protocol (LACP) related events.
 This would be used when troubleshooting issues when setting up a LAG with LACP enabled.
-You could set to debug temporarily to see LACAP related events in the platfrom.log
+You could set to debug temporarily to see LACP related events in the platfrom.log.

 .. code-block:: bash